hymanaharon/ant-design/components/form/demo/register.md

   compareToFirstPassword = (rule, value, callback) => {
     const form = this.props.form;
     if (value && value !== form.getFieldValue('password')) {
-      callback('Two passwords that you enter is inconsistent!');
+      callback('The passwords that you entered are inconsistent!');
     } else {
       callback();
     }